 However, ancient women only used this palm technique to make roti.
 They never used any rolling pin aka belan for making roti.

-Some women still use this rolling technique, specially with the thich flatbreads such as Makki Ki Roti, Khoba Roti.
-It is indeed a time taking process.
-My grandmother also used to make chapati with hands occasionaly.
+Some women still use this rolling technique, especially with thick flatbread such as Makki Ki Roti, or Khoba Roti.
+It is indeed a time-taking process.
+My grandmother also used to make chapati with hands occasionally.

-Rotis are either cooked on the flame or on the tatwa.
-Some like to cook them on a tawa/pan first and then cook it directly on the flame.
+This flatbread can either be cooked on the tawa or a griddle.
+Some like to cook them on a tawa aka griddle first and then cook it directly on the open flame.
 The roti gets puffed up when they come directly in contact with flame or heat.

 Others like to cook roti entirely on a pan.
 Rotis also get puffed up on tawa.
 No matter which technique you use out of these two, both techniques will get you nice and puffed rotis.
 Here I am sharing both cooking methods in the video embedded in this post.